VR-EEG/GTI-EEG/README.md

 ## Prerequisites

 In order to run the experiment either from the [ViveSR runtime](https://developer.vive.com/resources/vive-sense/sdk/vive-eye-tracking-sdk-sranipal/).

-Lab stream layer need to be installed in order to record data from it.
+Lab stream layer need to be installed in order to record data from the experiment.

+SteamVR needs to be installed from Steam Store.

+The Unity Project requires Unity Version XXXX.
+For running the application this is not required.

 ## Running the build

+The build can be obtained by looking inside repositories from the build folder.

 A build of the experiment is available in the `Build` folder.
 In addition to the LeapMotion SDK and the ViveSR runtime, proper configuration files need to be present inside the `Configuration` folder in order to run the experiment.
 Default configuration files are provided.

 ### Running from source